Dear valued client,

 - Sat.
 8 am – 1 pm

-- Given limited availability and fairness to all clients, we respectfully request at least 24 hour notice for cancellations or rescheduling of appointments.
+- Given our recent limited availability and fairness to all clients, we respectfully request at least 24 hour notice for cancellations or rescheduling of appointments.

 - For after-hour emergencies, please click here for more information